Trump to lift ban on importing elephant trophies from Africa

 The same department, under Obama, determined in 2015 that importing the trophies would not benefit the species in the area.

-The National Rifle Association praised the FWS decision on Wednesday, The New York Post reported.
-The paper reported that the elephant—known for its tusks—has been on the “threatened” species list since 1978.
+The National Rifle Association praised the FWS decision Wednesday, the New York Post reported.
+The paper reported that elephants — valued for their tusks — have been on the “threatened” species list since 1978.

-“By lifting the import ban on lion trophies in Zimbabwe and Zambia, the Trump Administration underscored the importance of sound scientific wildlife management and regulated hunting to the survival and enhancement of game species in this country and worldwide,” explained Chris Cox, Executive Director of the NRA’s Institute for Legislative Action.
+“By lifting the import ban on lion trophies in Zimbabwe and Zambia, the Trump administration underscored the importance of sound scientific wildlife management and regulated hunting to the survival and enhancement of game species in this country and worldwide,” said Chris Cox, executive director of the National Rifle Association’s Institute for Legislative Action.

-Wayne Pacelle, the president of The Human Society of the United States, called the Trump administration’s decision jarring, The Post reported.
+Wayne Pacelle, president of the Human Society of the United States, called the Trump administration’s decision jarring, the Post reported.

 “Remember, it was Zimbabwe where Walter Palmer shot Cecil, one of the most beloved and well-studied African lions, who was lured out of a national park for the killing.
 Palmer paid a big fee even though it did irreparable damage to the nation’s reputation.”

-Donald Trump Jr and Eric Trump have been known to hunt for big game.
-Several years ago, Trump Jr. was criticized for posting a picture with a dead elephant’s severed tail.
+Donald Trump Jr. and Eric Trump have been known to hunt for big game.
+Several years ago, Trump Jr. was criticized for posting a photo of himself with a dead elephant’s severed tail.

-“Reprehensible behavior by the Trump Admin,” tweeted The Elephant Project.
+“Reprehensible behavior by the Trump Admin,” tweeted the Elephant Project.

 “100 elephants a day are already killed,” the group said.
 “This will lead to more poaching.”